rpt23-sdc-scifi/hugo-comments-service/readme.md

 ## API:

+The Comments Service API conforms to RESTful specifications.
+Create, Read, Update, and Delete operations are performed by making requests to the `/api/comments` endpoint.

 ### `/api/comments` GET

 - List all existing comments.
-Can retrieve specific comments based on diferent search critiera.
+Can retrieve specific comments based on diferent search criteria.
 - Request Parameters:
   - QUERY PARAMETERS:
     - `song_id`: [integer] *optional*